Exploring the stunning beauty of Vang Vieng. Riverside Boutique Resort recommendations for taking a tour up to Vang Vieng.

 Explore Vang Vieng from above – Pha Hon Kham cliff

 After about 6 kilometers, there is a junction.
-Do not take right on the paved road to go to Blue Lagoon and Phou Kham cave.
+Do not take the paved road to go to Blue Lagoon and Phou Kham cave.
 Instead, continue on the dust road for about 2 kilometers until you see a sign that reads “Pha Hon Kham cliff – The viewpoint and cave”.

-If you came by car, leave your car there and walk for the remaining 150 meters to the starting point of the climb – this section can be very muddy during the rainy season.
+If you go by car, leave your car there and walk for the remaining 150 meters to the starting point of the climb – this section can be very muddy during the rainy season.

 The climb will take 20 to 40 minutes depending on your physical condition.
 It is tiring and impressive at times but not technically difficult.
 Stunning pictures can be taken at the top from a wooden platform.
 As always, the best pictures will be taken at sunrise and sunset.
 However, be sure not to go up or down when it is too dark.